About

 Foundational research that joins dots, identifies new frames, sets an agenda for change.

-For example “Dignity by Design” and “Building for Today and the Future” for IHRB; “100 union actions for climate justice” and “Migration, Climate and Construction” for Building & Woodworkers International.
+For example “Dignity by Design” and “Building for Today and the Future” for IHRB; “Migration, Climate and Construction” and “100 actions for climate justice” for Building & Woodworkers International.

 From single retreats for boards and teams, to complex coalitions – creating the structures for connection and forward-momentum.